Huntington Museum of Art: The Wilbur Myers Glass Collection

 Local collector Wilbur Myers had a penchant for acquiring and collecting glass objects made primarily during the Victorian era (1837–1901).
 Among the hundreds of vases, ewers, bowls, cups and other decorative glass objects are pieces that feature elaborate enameling and other decoration.
 Two of the pieces on display are a pair of rare Morgan vases, which were featured on Antiques Roadshow in 2015.

 The Winslow Anderson Collection of Haitian Art

 Winslow Anderson (1917–2007) was an artist and glass designer from Plymouth, Massachusetts.
 A graduate of Alfred University's School of Ceramics, he became the leading glass designer for the Blenko Glass Company of West Virginia from 1946 through 1953.
 Anderson was a resident of Milton, West Virginia and beginning in 1948 he traveled regularly to the Republic of Haiti, where he searched out the works of local painters and metalsmiths.
 His collection of Haitian artworks first arrived on long-term loan in 1981 and was later gifted to the museum.
 It has been added to regularly through funding left to the museum by Anderson.

+The James D. Francis Art and Reference Library

+The James D. Francis Art and Reference Library contains nearly 29,000 books and catalogs on the history of world art.
+In addition to books and catalogs, the library holds a special collection of pamphlets and sales catalogs relating to the once extensive West Virginia glass industry.
+Of special interest are the library’s archival holdings, which include the papers of several important West Virginia based artists, including Winslow Anderson (glass), Kelsey Murphy (glass) and Stan Sporny (painting), as well as scrapbooks which document the early history of two of the largest art associations in the state, The Allied Artists of West Virginia (AAWV) and the Tri-State Arts Association (TSA).
+The final category of holdings are the extensive archival records relating to the history of the Museum, which include among other items the papers of Gwynn & Robert L. Daine (the latter an important inventor), Ruth Woods Dayton (noted American Art collector), Hermann P. Dean (noted firearms collector), as well as thousands of photographs.
+The library is open by appointment for approved researchers.